-- (a) may contact agricultural experts who provided written opinions or have prepared published materials to clarify their opinions. - (b) may seek other publications or opinions not cited by the AIP or Policyholder regarding the crop production methods used.
-However, the RO is not to support the case for the AIP.
-This additional research is only to uphold or refute the AIP decision or Policyholder position. - (c) will make a GFP Determination for complete requests in accordance with Paragraph 22 based on: - (i) the information provided by the AIP and Policyholder in the AIP decision file; and - (ii) other generally available published material identified by the RO which is pertinent to the case. - (d) will issue a written GFP Determination Letter sent to the requesting party (with a copy to the Policyholder, shareholders, or AIP, as appropriate) via certified mail or overnight delivery within 60 days of the date the complete file was received as required in Paragraph 31 A(1)(c) unless otherwise extended in writing.

-GFP Determination Letters issued by the RO that uphold the original GFP Decision made by the AIP will include a notice of the Policyholder's appeal rights and will state the Policyholder cannot bring suit against the AIP for GFP Determinations made by RMA.
+- (a) may contact agricultural experts who provided written opinions or have prepared published materials to clarify their opinions. - (b) may seek other publications or opinions not cited by the AIP or Policyholder regarding the crop production methods used to confirm or refute the AIP or Policyholder's position.
+However, the AIP's Decision should be sufficiently supported by the AIP's own documentation. - (c) will make a GFP Determination for complete requests in accordance with Paragraph 22 based on: - (i) the information provided by the AIP and Policyholder in the AIP decision file; and - (ii) other generally available published material identified by the RO which is pertinent to the case. - (d) will issue a written GFP Determination Letter and send it to the requesting party (with a copy to the Policyholder, shareholders, or AIP, as appropriate) via certified mail or overnight delivery within 60 days of the date the complete file was received as required in Paragraph 31 A(1)(c), unless otherwise extended in writing. - GFP Determination Letters issued by the RO that uphold the original GFP Decision made by the AIP will include a notice of the Policyholder's appeal rights and will state the Policyholder cannot bring suit against the AIP for GFP Determinations made by RMA. - (ii) A GFP Determination Letter issued by the RO that does not uphold the original GFP Decision made by the AIP is not considered adverse and will not include appeal rights.